NikoManni/NikoManni.github.io/index.md

       - Like this
       - :smiley::+1:

-Here's a picture of a puppy
+Here's a picture of a puppy:

 ![Picture of a puppy](https://hips.hearstapps.com/hmg-prod/images/dog-puppy-on-garden-royalty-free-image-1586966191.jpg?crop=0.752xw:1.00xh;0.175xw,0&resize=1200:*)